OR WAIT null SECS

 "Move to EU to avoid Brexit costs, firms told.”
 This was the news in UK a couple of weeks after the signing of the Trade and Commerce Agreement, as reported by The Guardian.1 The recommendation, directed at all companies of the United Kingdom that export to the European Union (EU), also applies to sponsors of pan-European clinical trials located outside of the new EU27—such as the United States.

-Whether it be the location of the legal representative, the submissions of applications to responsible regulatory agencies, the pharmacovigilance duties to assure the safety of medicines, or the delivery of Investigational Medicinal Products (IMP) to clinical sites: After Brexit, new procedures must be set in place to address all these aspects.
+Whether it be the location of the legal representative, the submissions of applications to responsible regulatory agencies, the pharmacovigilance duties to assure the safety of medicines, or the delivery of Investigational Medicinal Products (IMP) to clinical sites: after Brexit, new procedures must be set in place to address all these aspects.
 There is plenty of guidance information available.
-Both the European Medicines Agency (EMA) and the British Medicines and Healthcare products Regulatory Agency (MHRA) are continuously publishing and updating relevant information.2,3 In this article, we summarize the most important changes for sponsors located outside of the EU27 that wish to conduct clinical trials of medicinal products in the EU27 and the UK (Figure 1).
+Both the European Medicines Agency (EMA) and the British Medicines and Healthcare products Regulatory Agency (MHRA) are continuously publishing and updating relevant information.2,3 In this article, we summarize the most important changes for sponsors located outside of the EU27 that wish to conduct clinical trials of medicinal products in the EU27 and the UK.
+A visualization of these changes can be found in Figure 1 below.

 Starting with the location of the sponsor or legal representative of an EU clinical trial: US pharmaceutical companies have traditionally looked to the United Kingdom for competent and capable partners to conduct clinical trials in Europe owing to the ease of communication that the shared language brings.
 Unfortunately, solely UK-based CROs can no longer conduct clinical trials in the EU on behalf of sponsors from the US or other non-European locations.
 EU law demands that the sponsor or legal representative be established in the EU.